Project Types and Current Forms

 onto your computer, then open the pdf from your computer and use the document (fillable pdf fields may not work/save correctly when opened and used on an internet browser).

-After entering data into fillable fields, users can perform a File>Save function onto their computers or storage devices, then re-open and re-edit the document.
+After entering data into fillable fields, users can perform a File>Save function onto their computers, then re-open and re-edit the document.